wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - Be placed at the TOP of docs/journal/engineering-journal.md (create file if it doesn't exist)
 - Replace any existing entry for today while preserving all other entries
 - If an entry for today ($TODAY) already exists, **update and augment** that entry by adding any new information not already present. **Do not remove** existing content from today's entry.
 Preserve all entries from other dates.
+  - **Updating Existing Entries for $TODAY (In More Detail):**
+    - When an entry for $TODAY already exists, your primary goal is to ADD new information.
+    - Read the existing content for $TODAY carefully.
+    - Identify accomplishments, decisions, or state changes from NEW activity (e.g., recent commits, new terminal commands, new chat discussion) that are NOT YET documented in the existing $TODAY entry.
+    - Integrate this NEW information thematically into the appropriate sections of the existing $TODAY entry.
+    - **DO NOT simply regenerate the entire day's entry from scratch if one already exists, as this risks losing nuances or specific phrasing from the original content.
+Focus on merging NEW information.**
+    - It is acceptable to rephrase or restructure parts of the existing entry for clarity or to better integrate new information, but the core facts and details from the original content for that day must be preserved.
 - Use natural, human-like language instead of technical jargon throughout the entire entry

 IMPORTANT: Never create entries for future dates.
 Always use the current date ($TODAY) and update the existing entry if one exists for today.